rubygarage/collection-view-layouts/README.md

 * 7 popular layouts for iOS collection view
 * Tags and Flipboard layouts support left and right content align
 * 500px has custom cells layout configuration
-* Three modes for instagram layout (default grid mode, one preview cell, regular preview cell)
+* Three modes for Instagram layout (default grid mode, one preview cell, regular preview cell)
 * Each layout can be configured with content and cells paddings separately
 * Tests coverage more than 90%